Our adoptable animals are posted to our Facebook page timeline, Coshocton County Animal Shelter & HATA.

-To meet and adopt a pet from our shelter, we require a brief application first.
-This can be completed for an animal of interest posted or to tell us more about you as an adopter, while you await the perfect fit.
+To meet and adopt a pet from our shelter, we require an application.
+This can be completed for an animal of interest posted or to tell us more about you as an adopter, and what you’re searching for.
 We welcome you to inquire about any posted animals and follow up with us regarding your application at any time, by emailing hataofccas@yahoo.com.

-Applicant FYI: We do not do walk in adoptions at the animal shelter.
+We do not do walk in adoptions at the animal shelter.
 You must have a pre-approved application on file.
-Veterinary Reference verified for every animal listed in your home, both currently and any previous animals those records may be under.
-You must be a current state of Ohio resident (we do not ship animals under any circumstances.)
-21 and over applicants preferred & if renting your home, landlord signed permission to adopt the dog or cat with housing pet rules (including a contact number) must be included for adoption.
+Veterinary Reference verified.
+You must be a current state of Ohio resident (we do not ship animals under any circumstances)21 and over applicants only.
+When renting your home, landlord signed permission to adopt the dog or cat with housing pet rules (including a contact number) must be supplied for adoption.
+Submit written permission or pet policy to our email following your submission please to be approved.
+Coshocton county residents are prioritized for our adoptable pets.

 What is included in this fee?